BATHURST victories don’t come much more famous than Larry Perkins and Russell Ingall’s last-to-first triumph on October 1, 1995.

-The full story of this classic fightback and the complete history of the winning car is told in our new book, Perkins Engineering: The Cars, 1986-2008, available for pre-order in the V8 Sleuth Bookshop.
+The full story of this classic fightback and the complete history of the winning car is told in our book, Perkins Engineering: The Cars, 1986-2008.

 The Bathurst-winning car raced on with Perkins Engineering as the Castrol Cougars Commodore before being sold into private hands at the end of 1998.

 Among its subsequent owners was Melbourne-based professional golfer Richard Green who, although dedicating his career to the fairways, closely followed racing.

 “It was a dream to own a V8 Supercar,” explained Green, now 50, whose golfing CV features three wins on the European Tour and the 2004 Australian Masters title.

 “From the age of 18 when I got my licence, I was extremely interested in car racing and once the V8 category started in 1993 I was hooked on those cars.

 “Everything from the way they looked to the way they sounded was just awesome and during my early career as a professional golfer I used my motivation to own a V8 Supercar as a driving force to succeed.